Quick Links

 Develop a shipping strategy

 Assess your product weight and dimensions first so you can understand any handling considerations that might need to be in place – do your products require a specific storing environment or have expiration dates?
 Figure out your customer preferences – are they willing to pay extra for fast shipping or do they prefer free shipping over a certain order amount?
 These things will help you decide on the best shipping strategy for your business.
 Your potential customers will want to work with reliable suppliers, and optimising your shipping strategy will help you remain flexible and responsive to changing trends and retailer demands.
-33 per cent of consumers have expectations of fast shipping in the digital age, so this is something to keep in mind when developing your shipping strategy.
+Customer expectations of fast shipping are growing higher in the digital age, with 41 per cent of global shoppers expecting to receive their online purchases within 24 hours.
+This is something to keep in mind when developing your shipping strategy.

-Implement shipping technology to increase efficiency, like automated label generation and order tracking to help keep track of your data and ensure no mistakes are made during the fulfilment process.
+Implement shipping technology to increase efficiency, like automated label generation and order tracking to help keep track of your data and ensure no mistakes are made during the fulfillment process.
 You should also assess the best shipping carriers in your area based on their efficiency and price.
-To save money, you may choose to go with a few different carriers if the products you sell vary in dimensions as some carriers specialise in large items.
-You should also think about what you will charge for shipping, as this will directly affect the kind of profit you make.
+If the products you sell vary in dimensions, you may save money by using multiple carriers, as some carriers specialise in large items.
+You should also consider what you will charge for shipping, as this will directly affect your profits.
 Will you give discounts to retailers depending on the amount spent or offer flat-rate shipping to all customers?

 7. Develop relationships with manufacturers & retailers